UHDanke/gd_docs/triggers/animate_particles.md

 Allows the creation of custom particle effects tied to objects.

-## Behavior

-Particles animate by frame, not by tick.
-Visuals are going to differ between devices with different framerates - particles with very high emissions will not look as smooth on lower framerates and have more clumps if not randomized.

-Particles have a softcap of 100k particles active at once, if the softcap is hit any further particle objects that become active will not spawn particles until reloaded.
-The softcap can be passed by an emitter that goes over the limit.
-The total particle count is calculated based on the emitter's max particle property, not its current particle count, so avoid oversizing the value of max particle.
-The particle softcap is not used in the level editor.

-Particle objects do not unload correctly in normal mode, but they do in the editor.
-Emitters tied to particle objects are not cleared if the object is unloaded, and continue being active until they despawn on their own.
-These emitters are disconnected from the object that created them, so any particle setting that depends on the parent object will stop updating.
-When the particle object becomes active again, it will create a new emitter separate from the previous one.

 ## Particle Editor

 Particle properties can be edited from the Particle Editor accessible from Edit Special.